kyclark/biofx_python/06_hamm/README.md

 http://rosalind.info/problems/hamm/

-Write a Python program called "hamm.py" that takes a single position argument which is a readable file that will contain two lines of DNA sequences and will print the Hamming distance between them.
+Write a Python program called `hamm.py` that takes a single position argument which is a readable file that will contain two lines of DNA sequences and will print the Hamming distance between them.

-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./hamm.py -h